 - Audio Books, Kindle and/or Books.

-- Netflix – I always download a few movies, TV shows from Netflix for my road trip or even for any sort of travel.
+- Netflix/Youtube – I always download a few movies, and TV shows from Netflix for my road trip or even for any sort of travel.

 - Camera – Road trips are memorable.
-Carry a point and shoot, DSLR, mirror-less or simply an instant camera.
+Carry a point-and-shoot, DSLR, mirror-less camera or simply an instant camera.

 - Selfie stick – I recommend this one.